 Emotions, as many studies demonstrate, are contagious.
 People who know how to help others, to soothe their concerns, are people to whom everyone turns when times are difficult.

 During a transfer of mood from one individual to another, the emotional contagion moves from the more expressive to the less expressive.

-Interaction between two individuals trigger emotional coordination.
+Interaction between two individuals triggers emotional coordination.
 Speakers reflect gestures when they are speaking.
-The two change position at the same moment.
+The two change positions at the same moment.

 - The ability to organize groups: first ability of leaders

 - To negotiate solutions: the talent of mediators